RobertK66/pico-embedded/doc/debug-vsc.md

  - Dbug by using (one of the) the named launch configurations

- use e.g. a picoprobe connected to your target raspberryPico as Debug hardware.
+This uses a picoprobe connected to your target raspberryPico as Debug hardware.